Love them or loathe them, Christmas parties are a fantastic way of rewarding yourself and your employees for a year of hard work.

 Exemption, not allowance

-What about a virtual Christmas party for 2021?
+What about a virtual Christmas party?

 Everything we’ve already mentioned in regards to traditional, in-person Christmas parties applies to your virtual Christmas party.
 However, with a virtual event, we recommend you find a way to prove how many people attended, as HMRC may ask you to provide evidence that the party qualifies under the annual function exemption (and meets the requirement of being made available to everyone).